freenet/freenet-core/README.md

 We're in [#locutus](https://discord.gg/2kZuKNxYXv) on Discord, and also [#freenet-locutus](https://matrix.to/#/#freenet-locutus:matrix.org) on [Matrix](https://matrix.org/).
 These rooms are bridged so it doesn't matter which you join.
 If you have questions you can also [ask here](https://github.com/freenet/locutus/discussions).

+Many developers are active in [r/freenet](https://www.reddit.com/r/Freenet/), but remember that Reddit engages in political and ideological censorship so don't make this your only point of contact with us.

 ### 10. Acknowledgements and Funding

 In addition to creating the excellent [libp2p](https://github.com/libp2p/rust-libp2p) which we use for low-level transport, Protocol Labs has